TankerTrackers/docker-websockets/README.md

 This container extends `breki/common`, a container used as a base for web-based PHP projects.
 It expects an installation of Laravel to be mapped into the container's directory `/var/www`.
 Also, that Laravel installation needs to have the `beyondcode/laravel-websockets` package installed.

 Log files are made available by mapping the volume at `/var/log/websockets/`.
+The websocket service will run on port 6001.

 ## Copyright